networktocode/diffsync/docs/source/core_engine/02-customize-diff-class.md

 When performing a diff or a sync operation, a diff object is generated.
 A diff object is itself composed of DiffElement objects representing the different elements of the original datasets with their differences.

 The diff object helps to access all the DiffElements.
-It's possible to provide your own Diff class in order to customize some of its capabilities including:
+It's possible to provide your own Diff class in order to customize some of its capabilities the main one being the order in which the elements are processed.
-- The rendering of the result of the diff
-- The order in which the elements are processed

 ## Using your own Diff class